Don’t think in long waves. Think in short waves.

 My teacher used to give examples from modern life, sometimes examples from science, and he recommended his pupils to study science as an aid to clear thinking.
 Science and logic, philosophy, and to study the arts as an aid to clear feeling.
 One of the things he said was this, “Don’t think in long waves.
 Think in short waves.”
 Now this refers to the radio tuner, the long waves in radio, they travel near the surface of the earth and they don’t go far.
 Radio waves travel like light in straight lines and the long waves keep to the earth.

-Then an hour still to come back, every half-hour, to come back every ten minutes, to come back every five minutes.
-More and more frequently, so that it becomes a background to my ordinary thinking, and finally, it stops on this point.
+They’re deflected into the internal world, but then they come back after an hour.
+And from an hour to come back, then every half-hour to come back, then every ten minutes to come back and then every five minutes – more and more frequently.
+So it becomes a background to my ordinary thinking, and finally, it stops on this point.
 Now, this was an example that he gave, “Don’t think in long waves, think in short waves.”
 He’s speaking about living in the world, about when it becomes very intense, returning constantly again and again to the earth, though the time will come in meditation when it’ll stop and there won’t be these distractions.

 Now, in the first stage of the meditation, the thought is focused onto one place and the thoughts become directed to one place.
-Now, we have had in the practice sessions, bringing the mind back to a central line, to sit past the finger down in front of the body.
-Then using that after-sensation, down to the navel from between the brows, using the after-sensation to bring the mind back to this point.
+Now, we have had in the practice sessions, bringing the mind back to a central line, to pass the finger down the front of the body, down to the navel from between the brows.
+Then, using the after-sensation to bring the mind back to this point.
 It runs away to the new lawn mower we are thinking of getting.
-It runs away into memories, “I wonder what aunty has left me in her will if anything.”
-Never had Auntie, come back.
+It runs away into memories, “I wonder what aunty has left me in her will, if anything.”
 Gradually, the thoughts can be brought back into a line.

-Now, it’s like this one, it’s the same quality of thought, but the beats are still different.
+Now, it’s like this [light].
+It’s the same quality of thought, but the beats are still different.
 You can see there’s a regular clash here, a slight beat against it, but they’re all at the same wavelength, as you can see.
-This is all red light and it means this is the Dhyana state of meditation, when the new thought is similar to the previous thought, this is the definition.
+This is all red light.
+It means this is the Dhyana state of meditation, when the new thought is similar to the previous thought; this is the definition.
 In this one, where they’re all clashing against each other, each instant is different because they’re clashing.
-Each instant is different, but in this one, though there is a clash, but each instant is the same as the previous cycle and this is a steady flow of ideas of the same general nature.
+But in this one, although there is a clash, each instant is the same as the previous cycle and this is a steady flow of ideas of the same general nature.

 This begins to produce cool, calm, stream of thoughts, which can be directed.
 It doesn’t have this, “I’m here.
 I’m here.
 I’m here.
 It’s me.
 It’s me.
 It’s me.
-Why, why, why, why, why,” and it doesn’t have these interruptions.
+Why, why, why, why, why?” and it doesn’t have these interruptions.
 It’s just this one here.
 If I’m cooking, I’m only cooking, not making little plots, not suspecting other people are making little plots, but only cooking.
-If I’m meditating, then only meditating, same thought.
+If I’m meditating, then only meditating, with same thought.
 We can say, “Well, that’s fine.
-Yes, they’re nice, they’re harmonious,” but the fact is the man is in a prison.
-This is light, it’d be nice to have your prison lit up.
-It’s not better.
-It doesn’t get you out.
+Yes, they’re nice, they’re harmonious,” but the fact is that man is in a prison.
+This is light, and it would be nice to have your prison lit up.

 © Trevor Leggett